-The Safer Together Programme has had ongoing input and engagement with staff across the business and a particular feature has been an open and transparent conversation on the safety culture and how it can be improved across the business.
-A significant number of initiatives have been identified across the Company and the mentation of these has been a business priority in 2021 and will continue to be so public awareness of the hazards associated with electricity.
+conversation on the safety culture and how it can be improved across the business.
+A significant number of initiatives have been identified across the Company and the mentation of these has been a business priority in 2021 and will continue to be so into 2022

 In September 2021 an individual was fatally injured while carrying out tree cutting in close proximity to an overhead line.
 NIE Networks has reviewed and investigated the incident and provided its findings to the Health and Safety Executive Northern Ireland which is conducting an inquiry into the incident.
-NIE Networks continues to promote
+NIE Networks continues to promote public awareness of the hazards associated with electricity.